 Configure Audit Logging

-The default SecAuditLogParts setting doesn’t log all useful information.
-Search for the SecAuditLogParts directive in the configuration file:
+The default SecAuditLogParts setting does not log all useful information for troubleshooting.
+Find the SecAuditLogParts directive (around line 224):

 SecAuditLogParts ABDEFHIJZ

-Change it to include response body and trailer information:
+Change it to include request body, response body, and matched rules:

 SecAuditLogParts ABCEFHJKZ